-This section also distinguishes between the fee tariff measures that apply to the appropriate regulator FCA and FOS Ltd (Financial Ombudsman Service Limited).
+This section also distinguishes between the fee tariff measures that apply to the appropriate regulator (Financial Services Authority) FCA and FOS Ltd (Financial Ombudsman Service Limited).

-Since the relevant fee tariff measures may change from time to time, these guidance notes merely define where the current definitions of fee tariff measures are to be found. -Accordingly the following is a reference please refer to the relevant part of the appropriate regulator's FCA's website Handbook where such details can be found:
+Since the relevant fee tariff measures may change from time to time, these guidance notes merely define where the current definitions of fee tariff measures are to be found.
+Accordingly, the following is a reference please refer to the relevant part of the appropriate regulator's website FCA's Handbook where such details can be found:

-\-Refer to FEES 4 Annex 1AR and Annex 2AR of the Rulebook FCA Handbook for the appropriate regulatorFCA fee tariff\

-\Refer to FEES 5 Annex 1R, Annex 2R and Annex 3R of the FCA's Handbook for the FOS Ltd fee tariff\
+- Refer to FEES 4 Annex 1R 1AR and Annex 2AR of the Handbook for the appropriate regulator FCA fee tariff - Refer to FEES 5 Annex 1R, Annex 2R and Annex 3R of the Handbook for the FOS Ltd fee tariff

-To the extent that the FOS fee tariff measure requires other relevant activities that the firm carries out to be taken into account, these should be included in J1.3.
+To the extent that the FOS Ltd fee tariff measure requires other relevant activities that the firm carries out to be taken into account, these should be included in J1.3.